krakenjs/cross-domain-utils/README.md

 Calls the callback when the specified window closes, with checks running on the specified interval.

+- Returns a listener object with a `.cancel()` method, to stop the loop

 ### `matchDomain(pattern : (string | RegExp | Array<string>), domain : string) => boolean`

 Returns true if the specified domain matches the pattern.
 The pattern can be one of: